 The 10 countries with the highest rates of breast cancer in women and the highest number of deaths from breast cancer in women in 2020 are shown in the tables below.

 ASR = age-standardised rates.
 These are a summary measure of the rate of disease that a population would have if it had a standard age structure.
 Standardisation is necessary when comparing populations that differ with respect to age because age has a powerful influence on the risk of dying from cancer.

-Belgium had the highest rate of breast cancer in women, followed by Luxembourg.
+This table shows global breast cancer incidence in women in 2020.
+Belgium had the highest rate of breast cancer in women in 2020, followed by the Netherlands.